Machine Learning to assess astrophysical origin of gravitational waves triggers: Application of the New Statistic:

 The resulting PDFs are shown in Fig. 5.
 As expected, the populations show greater separation at the extreme values of $\tilde{p}_s$, while remaining overlapped around $\tilde{p}_s \approx 0$.
 Triggers falling on the right side of the plot (large $\tilde{p}_s$) will be assigned $p_\mathrm{astro} \sim 1$, and thus classified as likely injections.
 Conversely, triggers on the left side will be labeled as noise, with $p_\mathrm{astro} \sim 0$.
 The blue and red curves in the figure represent the PDFs for noise and signal, respectively, as obtained via KDE.

 With the estimated PDFs, it is now possible to compute $p_{\mathrm{astro}}$.
 We define the probability obtained using the transformed classifier statistic $\tilde{p}s$ as $p_\mathrm{astro}^{(p_s)}$.
-The values chosen for the signal priors are $\Lambda_{1,\mathrm{O3a}} = 36$ for O3a and $\Lambda_{1,\mathrm{O3b}} = 35$ for O3b.
-These correspond to the number of triggers with an Inverse False Alarm Rate (IFAR) $> 0.5$ years, as reported by the LIGO–Virgo–KAGRA Collaboration during the O3 data acquisition campaigns \cite{gwtc3, gwtc3.1}.
+The values chosen for the signal priors are $\Lambda_{1,\mathrm{O3a}} = 39$ for O3a and $\Lambda_{1,\mathrm{O3b}} = 35$ for O3b.
+These values correspond to the number of triggers with an Inverse False Alarm Rate (IFAR) $> 0.5$ years, as reported by the LIGO–Virgo–KAGRA Collaboration during the O3a data acquisition campaigns \cite{gwtc2}, while for O3b this number correspond to the triggers with $p_\mathrm{astro} > 0.5$ \cite{gwtc3}.
 The choice of these prior values is conservative, as it considers only the significant events reported during the observing runs and ignores all possible subthreshold signals—i.e., real but marginally significant events that do not meet the catalogue inclusion threshold.
 An alternative approach, suggested in \cite{pAstro2Farr},\cite{supplement}, is to estimate the signal rate prior via self-consistent inference, using a likelihood constructed from the observed trigger distribution.
 In Fig. \ref{fig:pAstro_ps}, we show the values of $p_{\mathrm{astro}}^{(p_s)}$ computed from $\tilde{p}s$ for both noise and injection triggers in the test dataset, plotted as a function of the MBTA ranking statistic, which is the quantity used by MBTA to estimate $p_\mathrm{astro}$.

 All noise triggers show $p_\mathrm{astro}^{(p_s)} < 0.15$, while the injection triggers span the full range of $p_\mathrm{astro}^{(p_s)}$ values, from 0 to 1.
 An encouraging observation is the correlation between $p_\mathrm{astro}^{(p_s)}$ and the MBTA ranking-statistic, suggesting that the classifier produces results consistent with those of MBTA when evaluating the astrophysical significance of triggers.